zsheley/Blog/index.md

 Cheers,
 Sheley

 P.S.
-If you're a future employeer or current employer for that matter please take this blog/site with a grain of salt.
+If you're a future employer, current employer, teacher, or friend for that matter please take this blog/site with a grain of salt.
 No one actuals looks at it anyway, at least I hope not.

 ![Decisions](https://media.giphy.com/media/1XgSqCWMonbLLpxNev/giphy.gif)